 We count towards this ownership target only those shares that are owned by an executive, including shares purchased or awarded under our equity compensation program to the extent that such shares are fully vested and otherwise continue to be owned by the executive.
-The ownership target for an executive is determined by calculating a multiple (4 in the case of the Chief Executive Officer and 3 in the case of all other executive officers) of that executive's base salary for the year and then dividing that result by the average closing price of the Company's common stock during the first 10 trading days of the same calendar year (\$11.54 per share for 2014).
-Mr. Brugger and Mr. Mahoney each hold shares in excess of their respective ownership target.
-Mr. Tennis and Mr. Tanenbaum, neither of whom have sold any shares, each hold shares below the ownership target because they have not had sufficient time to accumulate shares equal to their respective ownership target.
+The ownership target for an executive is determined by calculating a multiple (4 in the case of the Chief Executive Officer and 3 in the case of all other executive officers) of that executive's base salary for the year and then dividing that result by the average closing price of the Company's common stock during the first 10 trading days of the same calendar year (\$15.05 per share for 2015).
+Messrs.
+Brugger, Mahoney and Tennis each hold shares in excess of their respective ownership target.
+Mr. Tanenbaum and Mr. Furbay, neither of whom has sold any shares, each holds shares below the ownership target because they have not had sufficient time to accumulate shares equal to their respective ownership target.